 But with Snow-mageddon Janus bearing down on us when we (meaning, she) next cooked up our PMF, I decided to go big, just to see if the dish could hold up to something a bit more… powerful from the sample pool…

-Before we begin with the wine action, I offer some pics of the feast, along with a dessert of pie (co-authored by Mrs. Dudette and the Dudettelette), since quite a few of you complained to me about the lack of food porn photos when I first mentioned the Wine-Searcher.com piece on social media:
+Before we begin with the wine action, I offer some pics of the feast, along with a dessert of pie, since quite a few of you complained to me about the lack of food porn photos when I first mentioned the Wine-Searcher.com piece on social media: